 In the summer of 2013, he completed his first triathlon, a sprint.
 The 2015 IRONMAN World Championship was his tenth.

-Endless Pools® is proud to sponsor Steve, who now trains with the Endless Pools Fastlane swim current generator in his backyard pool.
+Endless Pools® is proud to sponsor Steve, who now trains for triathlon with the Endless Pools Fastlane swim current generator in his backyard pool.
 You can hear him relate his inspiring story in this video.

 Like many pro and age-group triathletes, Steve praises his Endless Pool swimming machine for its accurate recreation of open-water conditions.
 “The last thing that I did the night before leaving Los Angeles was take one more swim in the [Fastlane], and once we got out here into [Kailua] bay, it felt like the same thing, just a little more salty.”